 Slightly hazy, hot and humid, the weather caught me by surprise.
 The thermometer displayed shocking 38C, and, as one of our fellow travelers put it, it felt exactly as in his native Singapore.
 Go figure.

-In hindsight, walking 12 km under Mediterranian sun immediately after a 2-day flight was not the wisest decision.
+In hindsight, walking 12 km under Mediterranean sun immediately after a 2-day flight was not the wisest decision.
 We hadn’t planned it, but it was impossible to stop when a first glance outside the house looked like this.

 The Art Nouveau villas (allegedly, some the best examples of Art Nouveau in Italy and Europe), the old bathhouse, and the famous beach make Mondello a picture-perfect location for a movie set.
 Just picture Angelina Jolie or Monica Belucci strolling along the water to complete the scene.

 The town was packed with beachgoers.
 Cars were parked so tight that we wondered how any driver was able to get out.
 The sea reminded a hearty soup with heads and bodies bobbing up and down.

 We would have to come back there in October when the high season ends to properly explore Mondello’s Art Nouveau architecture.

 Luckily, just a short walk away, we found a completely different world.
 Riserva Naturale Orientata Di Capo Gallo, a regional nature reserve of Sicily, begins right outside of Mondello.

-Mount Gallo, not really a mountain but more a cliff-like formation, overlooks the coast, black coastal rocks dive into sparkling crystal-clear water, trees give way to cactuses, gigantic thistles and patches of dry grass.
+Mount Gallo, not really a mountain but more a cliff-like formation, overlooks the coast.
+Black coastal rocks dive into sparkling crystal-clear water.
+Suddenly, trees give way to cactuses, gigantic thistles and patches of dry grass.